-Women’s football teams from around the country are being urged to plan for an end-of-season trip on the Central Coast of NSW by taking part in a Women’s Football Festival at Tuggerah from 2-4 October with the theme of Here to Play.
+Women’s football teams from around the country are encouraged to plan for an end-of-season trip on the Central Coast of NSW by taking part in the Women in Football Tournament at Tuggerah from 11-12 September which will see the winners awarded the 'Waltzing Trophy'.

-A spokesperson said that the idea behind the Festival is to bring women together who play, coach or referee football, who are volunteers, ‘soccer mums’, or who just enjoy the game, to celebrate the many faceted contribution of women to the game.
+The idea behind the Women in Football Tournament is to bring women together who play, coach or referee football, who are volunteers, ‘soccer mums’, or who just enjoy the game, to celebrate the many faceted contribution of women to the game.

 “It is a way of women making connections, building new bridges, making new friends, exchanging experiences and, ultimately, helping to have a positive impact on the role of women in football.